View Document Text

 rather, Aspen is a holding company that owns registered investment advisers.
 Additional information on

-NEPWA offers continuous investment advisory and wealth management services on a fee-only basis for
+NEPWA offers continuous investment advisory and wealth management services on a fee basis for individuals,

-individuals, high-net worth individuals, trusts, estates, charitable/non-profit organizations and endowments,
+high-net worth individuals, trusts, estates, charitable/non-profit organizations and endowments, corporations

-corporations and/or business entities, corporate pension, and profit-sharing plans, etc. Services involve asset
+and/or business entities, corporate pension, and profit-sharing plans, etc. Services involve asset allocation

-allocation planning and suggesting and/or implementing investments in cash products, government bonds,
+planning and suggesting and/or implementing investments in cash products, government bonds, mutual funds,

-mutual funds, exchange traded funds (ETFs), separately managed accounts, and on a limited basis and for
+exchange traded funds (ETFs), separately managed accounts, and on a limited basis and for certain clients,

-certain clients, private real estate and other alternative investments.
+private real estate and other alternative investments.
+In addition to managing the client’s investment portfolio,

-investment portfolio, NEPWA will consult with clients on various financial planning topics (as discussed below
+NEPWA will consult with clients on various financial planning topics (as discussed below in more detail).

-investment advisory and wealth planning firm.
-The firm does not sell annuities, insurance products, mutual
+based investment advisory and wealth planning firm.
+The firm does not sell annuities, insurance products,

 Types of Advisory Services